hackbrightacademy/tech-interview-prep/readme.md

 - Your interviewer wants to help you pass the interview.
 It may be helpful to think of them as a collaborator rather than a test proctor.
-- Technical interviews aren't like tests where you either pass or fail, so don't worry if you falter or you
+- Technical interviews aren't like tests where you either pass or fail, so don't worry if you falter or you don't solve the challenge completely.